bakame-php/stackwatch/docs/1.0/profiler.md

 ## Metrics recording

-If you want to record multiple individual calls you will need to create a new `Profiler` instance by passing in the callback you wish to profile.
+If you want to record multiple individual calls, you need to create a `Profiler` instance by passing in the callback you wish to profile.

 ```php
 use Bakame\Stackwatch\Profiler;